 If we know how to react, who to help and how to help, then we can work together to reduce the severity and negative impacts on the community.
 When a community, including local organisations and businesses, is well organised, cohesive and connected, it is stronger.
-The Resilience Plan will help identify actions to build this collective strength and work together through change.
+The Resilience Plan has identified actions to build this collective strength and work together through change.

-How will the community be involved in the development of the Resilience Plan?
+How will our community be involved in the implementation of the Resilience Plan?

 Council is now in early stages of an implementation program for the Plan.
 Priorities for 2020-2021 will include assisting the community in being better prepared for emergency situations, including major shocks and events, and to withstand chronic stresses.